MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/2-copilot-in-word.md

     Conclusion
     ```

-> [!IMPORTANT]
-> You will need to re-type “/” and select the correct files from the Most Recently Used (MRU) list for this to function properly.
+    > **IMPORTANT:**  You will need to re-type “/” and select the correct files from the Most Recently Used (MRU) list for this to function properly.

 1. Copilot will now generate a draft of the strategic analysis report based on the prompt you provided.
 Once Copilot has finished, the following prompt window will be displayed:

     ![Screenshot showing keep it in Copilot.](../Demos/Media/keep_it_or_modify.png)